 U.S. Tentative Site List

-For a property to be considered for World Heritage in the United States, it must have official recognition by the federal government as having national significance as a National Historic Landmark, National Monument, or a National Park.
+For a property to be considered for World Heritage in the United States, it must have official recognition by the federal government as having national significance, such as a National Historic Landmark, National Monument, or National Park designation.
 It must have property owner consent in writing.
 And it must demonstrate sufficient legal protection to ensure long-term preservation.
-The starting point for site selection is through the National Park Service as it prepares such federal designations.